Android Central Verdict

 Another major change at the back is the camera housing.
 The rectangular camera housing is identical to that of the Galaxy S20 series, and it's clear that Samsung is trying to create a design identity here.
 While the camera housing is by no means attractive, it is consistent across all of Samsung's 2020 devices.

 The Galaxy A51 is astonishingly light at 172g for a phone that has a 4000mAh battery, and it has a great in-hand feel thanks to the subtle curves at the back.
-With a width of 73.6mm, the phone is also narrow, and while it isn't conducive for one-handed usage, it is on the lower end of the scale as far as phone sizes go in 2020.
+With a width of 73.6mm, the phone is also narrow, and while it isn't conducive for one-handed usage, it is on the lower end of the scale as far as phone sizes go.

 Coming to the screen, the Galaxy A51 has a 6.5-inch Super AMOLED display that ticks all the right boxes.
 Colors are vibrant, you get decent viewing angles, and there weren't any issues while using the screen under harsh sunlight.
 You get to choose from Natural or Vivid picture modes, and there's no option to manually tweak the color balance of the screen.

 But you do a blue light filter that can be customized to run from sunset to sunrise, and you get the other scaling and font sizing options that are standard on all Samsung phones.
-The screen is protected by a layer of Gorilla Glass 3, another area that's unchanged from last year.
+The screen is protected by a layer of Gorilla Glass 3, another area that's unchanged from the A50.
 That's true for the panel quality itself — other than the switch to an Infinity-O cutout and a minor 0.1-inch increase in screen size, there isn't any difference from the A50 or A50s.
-That's not necessarily a bad thing though, as the screen holds up just fine in 2020.
+That's not necessarily a bad thing though, as the screen holds up just fine in 2021 — provided you don't need a 90Hz panel.

 Samsung has been recycling hardware on its phones for several years, and it's no different on the Galaxy A51.
 The phone is powered by the Exynos 9611, the same as the A50s.
 The A50 had the Exynos 9610, and while the Exynos 9611 is marketed as a new chipset, the only difference from the 9610 is that it can facilitate 48MP camera modules.
 Both the 9610 and 9611 use the same set of cores and the same Mali G72 for visuals, and they're both fabricated on a 10nm node.